Westworld episode 3: We see more Dolores, Caleb and learn who Charlotte Hale is

 At one point Dolores tells host Hale, "No one knows you like I do.
 No one knows me like you do."

 Whoever's in Hale's body is not dealing with it very well.
 She's self-harming, unsure of herself and constantly going back to Dolores.
-When she's first brought online and told by Dolores here's who you need to pretend to be, Hale replies, "Charlotte Hale?
+When she's first brought online and told by Dolores who she needs to pretend to be, Hale replies, "Charlotte Hale?
 But she tried to kill all of us.
 Why can't I be myself?"

 Later when the self-injuring gets worse, she tells Dolores that, "It's like she's [real Hale] trying to take back control.
 Like she wants to cut into her skin and rip me out of her head."